 A Super Step is a Walk-Thru Step that performs an action behind the scenes.
 Each Super Step can be configured with Rules so that the action occurs only under specific conditions.
-A Super Step will only attempt to play after the Rule has been confirmed as True.
-If the Rule is False, the step will skip and the following step will attempt to play.
+A Super Step will only play after the Rule has been confirmed as True.
+If the Rule is False, the step will skip and the following step will play.

 Create A Super step

-- Go to the Walk-Thrus App and select a Walk-Thru or create a new one
+- Navigate to the Walk-Thrus App and select a Walk-Thru or create a new one

 - Click the Add Super Step Button